Admissible pairs and $p$-adic Hodge structures I: Transcendence of the de Rham lattice: Admissible pairs

-Once again we caution that this functor is not exact (by essentially the same computation as \cref{example.ext-of-trivial}).
+While the Hodge and the Hodge-Tate filtration give tensor functors valued in $\Vect^f(C)$, we caution that they are not exact (by essentially the same computation as \cref{example.ext-of-trivial}).

-\begin{lemma} An admissible pair $(W, \mc{L})$ is trivial (i.e. $W$ is trivial and $\mc{L}=W_{B^+_\dR}$) if and only if the Hodge filtration on $W_C$ is trivial. \end{lemma} \begin{proof} If the Hodge filtration is trivial then the lattice is trivial by \cref{corollary.filtration-trivial-implies-trivial}.
-Then since $\mc{E}(W)_{\mc{L}}=\mc{E}$, admissibility implies $W$ is trivial. \end{proof}
+\begin{lemma} For an admissible pair $(W, \mc{L})$, the following are equivalent. \begin{enumerate} \item $(W, \mc{L})$ is trivial, i.e.\ isomorphic to a direct sum of $(\breve{\QQ}_p, B_\dR^+)$. \item The Hodge filtration on $W_C$ is trivial. \item The Hodge-Tate filtration on $\omega_\et(W, \mc{L})_C$ is trivial. \end{enumerate} \end{lemma} \begin{proof} The type of the Hodge-Tate filtration is the inverse of the type of the Hodge filtration, as follows from \cref{lemma.associated-gradeds-twist}, so (2) holds if and only if (3) holds.
+It is immediate that (1) implies (2).
+To see (2) implies (1), note that if the Hodge filtration is trivial then the lattice is trivial by \cref{corollary.filtration-trivial-implies-trivial}.
+Then $\mc{E}(W)_{\mc{L}}=\mc{E}(W)$, so admissibility implies the isocrystal $W$ is also trivial. \end{proof}